Can I Sue Workers’ Comp for Pain and Suffering?

 What is a specific loss injury?

-A: A specific loss injury is a work injury that leads to permanent scarring or disfigurement, loss of a limb, or impaired use of a body part.
+A: A specific injury is a work injury that leads to permanent scarring or disfigurement, loss of a limb, or impaired use of a body part.
 Compensation for specific loss injuries can be added to typical workers’ compensation benefits.
 However, these payments, unlike regular workers’ compensation benefits, may not stop even if you return to work.
 The same 120 day rule applies to specific loss injuries – make sure to inform your employer about the work injury immediately.

 The state of Pennsylvania offers different payment rates for different body parts that were affected in specific loss injuries.
 For example, for the employee who lost a hand in the course of their job duties will receive 335 weeks of payments.
 For the loss of a leg, the employee will receive 410 weeks of payments.
 Speak to your Munley workers’ compensation attorney for more information on how you can pursue a specific loss claim in addition to your regular workers’ compensation payments.